marsfoundation/spark-psm/README.md

 #### Swap Functions

 - **`swap`**: Allows swapping of assets based on current conversion rates.
 Ensures the output amount meets the minimum required before executing the transfer and emitting the swap event.
+Includes a referral code.

 #### Liquidity Provision Functions

 - **`deposit`**: Deposits assets into the PSM, minting new shares.
 Handles the initial burn amount for the first deposit to prevent inflation frontrunning.
+Includes a referral code.
 - **`withdraw`**: Withdraws assets from the PSM by burning shares.
 Ensures the user has sufficient shares for the withdrawal and adjusts the total shares accordingly.
+Includes a referral code.

 #### Preview Functions